 Abstract

 Crowdfunding has become an important platform for entrepreneurs to raise money and spread awareness.
-A project profile consists of text, visual and meta data.
-This research examines how the success of project funding can be predicted taking into consideration all these aspects.
-This paper combines literature from social-psychology such asconstrual level theory (CLT), behavior, influence and persuasion with multimodal machine learning methods, to predict the successful funding of projects.
+An online profile of a project consists of text, visual, and meta data.
+This research examines how all these aspects are associated with the success of project funding.
+This paper combines theory and research from social-psychology (e.g., construal level theory (CLT), behavior, influence and persuasion) with multimodal machine learning methods, to predict the successful funding of projects.
 Findings from the analysis of real-world large-scale crowdfunding data show construal levels of textual and image elements of the project descriptions impacts the funding success of crowdfunding projects.

 keywords: construal level theory, crowdfunding, social influence, money giving, psychological distance, machine learning, multimodal analysis.